 Related Forum Questions

-- How to add a "Re-Order" button on my form?
+- How to change the PayPal email address on my membership form?

 How to Add a Sub-Category to an Order FormLast Update: March 19, 2015

 This guide will show how to expand even further the sub-label feature shown on this guide.
 We will add a sub-category group that further organized the products/items of a Purchase Order form.